asgdevops/virtualbox/vagrant/vm/ol7/README.md

-# :notebooks: Create an Oracle Linux 7 Cluster with Vagrant
+# :notebook: Create an Oracle Linux 7 Cluster with Vagrant

 By Antonio Salazar - August 2022